The framework underneath

 Some sessions, something significant shifts.
 Others, the most important thing that happens is nothing breaks down: someone holds something difficult without reacting, or catches a pattern early enough to choose differently.
 Both count.

 I don't try to engineer breakthroughs.
 I try to create conditions where change becomes possible and trust the process from there.
-That takes patience from both of us.
 The work that moves at the right pace tends to last.

 We're always practising something.
 Every time you react the same way under pressure, you're practising that reaction.
 Every time you avoid the conversation, you're practising avoidance.
 The question isn't whether you're practising.
 It's whether you're doing it consciously.

 New neural pathways don't get carved by understanding.
-They get carved by practice: noticing the old pattern early enough to pause, choosing a different response even when the old one feels more natural, and doing that enough times that the new response becomes the default rather than the effortful exception.
+They get carved by repetition: noticing the old pattern early enough to pause, choosing a different response even when the old one feels more natural, and doing that enough times that the new response starts to feel like the default.

-Between sessions, there's always something to work with.
-Not homework to report back on — more like an experiment.
+So between sessions, there's always something to work with.
+Not homework.
+More like an experiment.
 A specific situation to pay attention to, a moment to try something different, a practice to return to when the familiar pull shows up.
-That loop — session, practice, return — repeated over time, is what actually builds new capacity.
-It's why I work with people for a minimum of six months.
+Session, practice, return.
+Repeated over time, that's what builds new capacity.

 Book a free call